 Qualification Webpage: Click here to visit the AQA webpage for the specification.

 Standard Sixth Form entry requirements

+Psychology and/or Sociology related degrees, Clinical Psychology, NHS, Human Resources, Banking and Finance, Teaching, Counselling, Psychotherapy and many more.
 Learners will develop transferable skills that are vital in Further and Higher Education as well as in the workplace.
-They will also be able to use the knowledge and understanding learnt in A Level Psychology to work with others in the work place or in the wider society.
+They will also be able to use the knowledge learnt in A Level Psychology to gain a wider understanding of others in the work place or in wider society.